 When composting, sawdust is categorized as “brown” material.
 It helps carbonate the compost and balances out the nitrogen from “green” materials like food waste.
 To compost sawdust properly, treat it like dry leaves and mix it in at a ratio of about 4 parts brown to 1 part green.

 How Long Does it Take to Compost Sawdust?

-The duration of time needed to fully decompose the sawdust depends on different factors, but under the right conditions, sawdust can be composted fully in just six months.
+The time needed to decompose the sawdust fully depends on different factors, but under the right conditions, most wood shavings can be composted fully in just six months.

 Such conditions include having the right ratio of carbon to nitrogen; browns, like sawdust, have to go along with the greens, like clippings or kitchen waste.